Gould lake Conservation Area is north of Kingston in Eastern Ontario

 Walked: January 24 (part of the trail), July 24, 26, 2009

-is a fine trail, which you could regard as an extension of the Tom Dixon Trail, following the lakeshore for most of its length.The views over Gould Lake from the Mica Loop are spectacular.
+is a fine trail, which you could regard as an extension of the Tom

+introduction above).The views over Gould Lake from the Mica Loop are spectacular.
 The trail has

 some steep ups and downs, but it's well worth the effort.
 July 24, 2009

 There must be some trace of the mine in the bush as there were once a number of buildings associated with the mine.